 visit Darul Aman Palace

-Day 11: You will be dropped at the Kabul International Airport.
+Day 11: Drop off at the Kabul International Airport.

 The organization will take care also of the necessary security measures.
+We are flexible and if you have a different travel itinerary or want armed guards and armor vehicles in Afghanistan, please let us know and we will evaluate your personal itinerary.
 For prices and availability, email us directly and we will give you more detailed information privately.